MauroEldritch/ifoughtthelaw/README.md

 # I FOUGHT THE LAW AND THE LAW LOST

 This is it.
 My final chapter of the I fought the law... series.
-We had a lot of fun mocking the "most modern police in the world".
+We had a lot of fun researching the vulnerabilities of every Security/Armed Force in Argentina, but everything ends.
-But everything ends.
 Currently, this talk was translated to 4 languages:
-Portuguese, Spanish,English and Russian.
+Portuguese, Spanish, English and Russian.

 I really hope you enjoy reading it and discovering this story of corruption, lies, hackers, and spies.